noahehall/theBookOfNoah/0-mustdo/terraform.md

   - e.g. compute instances, storage and networking, DNS entries, SaaS features

   - key features
-    - DSL: human readable & declarative config files
+    - DSL: human readable & declarative config files utilizing hashicorp HCL
     - execution plans: describes what it will do and asks for approval before making any infrastructure CRUD changes
     - resource graph: creates a resource graph then creates|modifies non-dependent resources in parallel
     - change automation: can apply complex changesets to infrastructure wiht minimal human interaction